microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

     * Activate a [free 30-day trial Microsoft Azure account](https://azureinfo.microsoft.com/us-freetrial.html){:target="_blank"}
     * Claim your [Azure credit](https://azure.microsoft.com/en-us/pricing/member-offers/msdn-benefits-details/){:target="_blank"} if you are MSDN or Visual Studio subscriber

-- An available WiFi connection or mobile hotspot.
-Note that the WiFi connection can (and should) be secure, but it must be ungated (i.e. no intermediate login page is required.
-Gated WiFi is common in public venues and hotels).
+- An available Wi-Fi connection or mobile hotspot.
+Note that the Wi-Fi connection can (and should) be secure, but it must be ungated (i.e. no intermediate login page is required.
+Gated Wi-Fi is common in public venues and hotels).
 ---

 ## Exercises ##